 Wirecast displays five layers in the Main Shot List window.
-They are numbered 1 through 5 along the right side of the window.
 Each layer contains multiple shots that can be selected by clicking one.
 A red LED indicates that a shot is Live.
 (If AutoLive is turned on, when a shot is selected it is displayed in the Live window.)
 If you select multiple shots -- by selecting shots on multiple layers -- they will all be displayed in the Live window.
 But the shots are displayed in a layering manner, where layer 1 is on top and layer 5 is at the bottom (and layers 2 through 4 are layered in between).
 In the example below, the Logo in layer 2 is displayed on top of the River shot in layer 3.